Pest detection: image processing for the beetle project

-Recently our R&D team had to tackle quite an interesting challenge – detect colorado beetles in the images, taken with the mobile camera.
+Recently our R&D team had to tackle quite an interesting challenge – detect potato beetles in the images, taken with the mobile camera.
 In this post, we try to describe how we did an automated pest detection in natural scenes by applying image processing.

 So, how do we detect those little beetles?